kbabiy/BddStyle.UnitTesting/CONTRIBUTING.md

 ## Running

-Clone out the repo, fire up with Visual Studio 2017, and ideally use ReSharper to run all the tests.
+Clone out the repo, fire up with Visual Studio 2017, and run all the tests.
+When working on the feature don't forget to add Unit Tests and ideally run ReSharper code inspections

 ## Deploying